Request Parsing¶

 Warning

-is a global setting that overrides the bundle_errors
+BUNDLE_ERRORS is a global setting that overrides the bundle_errors

-option in individual RequestParser
+option in individual RequestParser instances.

 Error Messages¶

-Error messages for each field may be customized using the help
+Error messages for each field may be customized using the help parameter

-to Argument
+to Argument (and also RequestParser.add_argument).

 If no help parameter is provided, the error message for the field will be

 the string representation of the type error itself.
-If help
+If help is provided,

-then the error message will be the value of help
+then the error message will be the value of help.

-may include an interpolation token, {error_msg}
+help may include an interpolation token, {error_msg}, that will be

 replaced with the string representation of the type error.
 This allows the